 In the event hospital care is required, the nearest medical facility is Northside Hospital Gwinnett.
-The school maintains a student accident policy that will be applied after the student's personal insurance has been utilized.
-OMMS will maintain a parent/guardian's signed consent form agreeing to this provision.
-A copy of the policy and its benefits are available for review in the school office.
 To be prepared for all emergencies, it is your responsibility to keep the school up to date on all pertinent phone numbers, emergency contacts, allergies, and other essential information related to your child(ren).